ansible/ansible-builder/docs/usage.rst

 ``--verbosity``
 ***************

-To customize the level of verbosity:
+Customizes the level of verbosity:

 .. code::